 Charter was required to register for resale by April 21, 2005 its 5.875% convertible senior notes due 2009, issued in November 2004.
 Since these convertible notes were not registered by that date, Charter is incurring liquidated damages, at a rate from 0.25% per annum of the accreted principal amount of the convertible notes.
 The rate will increase to 0.50% from and after July 20, 2005 if the notes have not been registered by that date.
 The liquidated damages will be payable by Charter in cash so long as the convertible notes remain unregistered, but not to exceed a maximum period of two years from the original issuance date.
 In addition, Charter was required to register by April 1, 2005 150 million shares of its Class A common stock that Charter expects to lend to Citigroup Global Markets Limited pursuant to a share lending agreement.
 Because this registration statement was not declared effective by such date, Charter is incurring liquidated damages from April 2, 2005 until the effective date of the registration statement.
 These liquidated damages can be paid in cash or additional principal on a monthly basis.
-These liquidated damages accrue as incurred at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days of the default and 0.50% per month of the accreted principal amount of the convertible notes thereafter (or 0.375% and 0.75% per month respectively, if in lieu of paying such liquidated damages in cash, Charter elects to pay such damages by adding to the outstanding principal amount of the notes).
+These liquidated damages accrue as incurred at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days of the default and 0.50% per month of the accreted principal amount of the outstanding principal amount of the notes).
 In April 2005, the first liquidated damage payment was made in cash.
-Such amounts will accrue so long as the convertible notes remain unregistered, but not to exceed a maximum period of two years from the original issuance date.
+Such amounts will accrue so long as the convertible notes remain unregistered, but not to exceed a maximum period of two years from the original amount of the original issuance date.